alejandrojuria/tightbinder/docs/source/tutorial/models.rst

 The library has been built with a particular focus on Slater-Koster models.
 However, sometimes it is useful to define instead a specific model instead of using a Slater-Koster parametrization.
 For instance, we may have a toy model whose band structure can be obtained analitically, or the Bloch Hamiltonian can be written directly.
 In those cases, it is more convenient to hard-code directly the Bloch Hamiltonian instead of constructing it following the SK approach.
-The library currently implements several models, which can be seen in the :doc:`Models <tightbinder.models>` section.
+The library currently implements several models, which can be seen in the :mod:`tightbinder.models` section.
 Here, we show how to define one of this models.

 Any new model has to extend the :class:`tightbinder.system.System` class.
 Then, the minimum requirements to be able to instanciate the new class is to implement the constructor, ``__init__()`` and the Bloch Hamiltonian via ``hamiltonian_k()``.
 For instance, next we show the implementation of the
-BHZ model, which is a toy model known to describe time-reversal topological insulators [Hughes]_
+BHZ model, which is a toy model known to describe time-reversal topological insulators [Bernevig2013]_

 .. code-block:: python